crmepham/authenticator/README.md

 <a name="3"/>

-## API
+## System API
-This application exposes a restful api that you can use to interface with it.
+This application exposes a restful API that you can use to interface with it.
 All requests must be authenticated by including the HTTP Basic header `Authentication: bearer 1231ewqw...`.
 The bearer token is the username and password separated by a colon, base 64 encoded.

+The system API can be used to manage the users that can be authorized to use the application API.

 When the application is started a temporary user is available with the username `temp` and password `temp`.
 Use this temporary login to create your own user account, after which you should delete the `temp` user.